• Skip to Content

 ADS 081 Criminal Justice Process for the Addicted Offender 2 Units

-Students explore addiction treatment services and intervention at each segment of the criminal justice system.
+Students will explore addiction treatment services and intervention at each segment of the criminal justice system.
 The sectors covered in this course include: community policing, points of arrest, initial interventions for first-time offense, drug courts, response to relapse, prison services, and services regarding reentry into society.

 Lecture Hours: 2 Lab Hours: None Repeatable: No Grading: L